-Hoya Globulosa (Cao Bang), formerly Hoya Villosa (Cao Bang), was described by Sir Joseph Hooker and was newly introduced from the Sikkim Himalaya.
+Hoya globulosa (Cao Bang), formerly Hoya villosa (Cao Bang), was described by Sir Joseph Hooker and was newly introduced from the Sikkim Himalaya.
 It is a type of stove climber Hoya with pale straw or cream-colored flowers and pink coronal appendages.

-Hoya Globulosa (Cao Bang) bears flowers in clustered heads, with a very pleasant scent similar to that of a Turk's-cap Lily.
+Hoya globulosa (Cao Bang) bears flowers in clustered heads, with a very pleasant scent similar to that of a Turk's-cap Lily.
 The plant's oblong leathery leaves are rounded at the base and taper to a point at the apex.

 Researchers have documented its remarkable ability to imitate the fly-catching behavior of its close relative, Apocynum.
 Evidence suggests that this variety may tolerate temperatures lower than some of its kin.